computerhacking101/computerhacking-hugo/content/blog/changethemeagain/index.md

 draft: false
 author: "Chris Allen"
 date: 2023-02-23T12:54:29
+description: Explore the latest theme change on this website!
+With new features like copy and paste, and a working search function, it's easier to navigate.
+Plus, deploying the website is effortless with Jenkins site and nginx.
+Stay tuned for updates on automatic page deployment.
 ---

-I decided to change the theme again.
-The theme change adds more features, including copy and paste, and the search feature will work.
-I will be making a video on this soon.
-I set it up so my Jenkins site will make a docker container containing the website using nginx.
-So it is easy to deploy.
-I am still working on making it automatically deploy when I add a new page.
-I still have to go into Portainer manually, redeploy it, go to Cloudflare, and clear the catch.
+I've decided to switch the theme of my website once again, this time to one that offers more features like copy and paste, as well as a functioning search feature.
+In order to simplify the deployment process, I've configured my Jenkins site to create a docker container using nginx to host the website.
+However, I'm still working on automating the deployment process for new pages, as I currently have to manually redeploy it through Portainer and clear the cache on Cloudflare.

-This website has kept me busy, so I still need to finish the youtube videos.
-Once I get a few more bugs fixed on this website, I can start making youtube videos again.
+This website has been keeping me busy, but I'm still working on creating Youtube videos.
+Once I've ironed out some of the remaining bugs on the website, I'll be able to focus more on making new videos.